Financial Crime

 2. Layering.
 In this stage of money laundering, successive layers of legitimacy are gradually applied to the illicit funds, disguising the origins of the ill-gotten gains.
 The complex financial transactions include, but are not limited to, electronic transfers between countries, using shell companies as cover, and moving funds between multiple banks or between multiple accounts within an institution.

-Anti-money laundering (AML) technology has never been more critical for the financial sector.
+Technology has never been more critical for the financial sector — particularly in the war against anti-money laundering.

 On the one hand, money launderers and other bad actors exploit rapidly evolving technologies to invent new and innovative ways of committing financial crime.
 While law enforcement has had some recent notable successes, the war is ongoing.